FiatGames/fiat/README.md

     * On POSIX systems, this is usually `curl -sSL https://get.haskellstack.org/ | sh`
 2. Install the `yesod` command line tool: `stack install yesod-bin --install-ghc`
 3. Build libraries: `stack build`
+4. Add a new file `config/auth-keys.yml` that houses the for OAuth keys for Google.

 If you have trouble, refer to the [Yesod Quickstart guide](https://www.yesodweb.com/page/quickstart) for additional detail.